 Meghan is responsible for providing BCS70 members with information about the study.
 She puts together the mailings we send you every year, and keeps the website up to date.

 Mary is the person responsible for keeping your contact details safe and up-to-date.
 She’s also part of the team that responds when study members contact us with a query.

 While you’ll probably hear from Alice, Mary, Matt and Meghan the most, there’s a whole team of people working on BCS70.
 Managing a study this big requires many different jobs – our team is made up of researchers, survey specialists, data managers, administrators and communications staff.

-Matt works with Lisa, Emily and Jenny to put together the questions we ask you and the information we send you at each visit.
+Matt works with Lisa and Emily to put together the questions we ask you and the information we send you at each visit.

 Mary works with Denise, George, Robert and Gearoid to make sure that your address and other contact information is secure and up to date, so we know how to get in touch with you.
 And Maggie and Joe take care of the information about your lives that you give us at each visit.